jpsm83/health/BACKLOG.md

+- subscribe login not working
-update article route must be done following the create route
+- update article route must be done following the create route